microsoft/dotnet/Documentation/compatibility/list_sort-algorithm-changed.md

 ### Change Description

-Begining in .NET Framework 4.5,
+Beginning in .NET Framework 4.5,
 <xref:System.Collections.Generic.List`1?displayProperty=name>'s sort algorithm
 has changed (to be an introspective sort instead of a quick sort).
 <xref:System.Collections.Generic.List`1?displayProperty=name>'s sort has never